API reference¶

 test fold, with D2 purge and D3 embargo applied by the base class.

-is identical to :class:sklearn.model_selection.KFold(shuffle=False)
+identical to :class:sklearn.model_selection.KFold(shuffle=False).

 The first n_samples % n_splits folds receive